Lihis/ets2-job-logger/README.md

 current job is delivered.
 If you're interested of implementing the API on your website then refer to [API Guide](docs/API.md).

-Applications stores job information in memory until it's sent to your API.
-If sending failed, eg. your API did not return expected HTTP code, applications tries to send it again later until it's sent successfully.
+Application stores job information in memory until it's sent to your API.
+If sending failed, e.g. your API did not return expected HTTP code, applications tries to send it again later until it's sent successfully.

 ## Chat